IqraG/marketing/readme.txt

 The homepage will display only the most recent Sticky Post.
 Users can set sticky post by choosing the option under Visibility to make the post stick.

-Theme also comes with a slider at the bottom of the homepage that will display the featured image of the four most recent posts.
+The theme also includes a slider, that appears at the bottom of the homepage that will display the featured image of the four most recent posts.
 By clicking on the image the user will be re-directed to post.

 There is a custom post type that comes with this theme called "Marketing" where users can create their specified Marketing posts in that area.